Iamblichus: Works

 Only a fraction of Iamblichus' books have survived; knowledge of his system is preserved in fragments of writings preserved by Stobaeus and others: notes by his successors (especially Proclus), his five extant books and sections of his work on Pythagoreanism.
-In addition to these, Proclus attributed to him the Theurgia (also known as The Egyptian Mysteries).
+In addition to these, Proclus attributed to him the On the Mysteries of the Egyptians, Chaldeans, and Assyrians, also known as The Theurgia.
 Although stylistic and doctrinal differences exist between this book and Iamblichus' other works, it originated from his school at least.
+Iamblichus also completed a coherent polytheist theological system under the Egyptian pseudonym Abammon.